vapoursynth/vapoursynth/doc/plugins/subtext.rst

          Space between lines, in pixels.

       margins
          Additional margins, in pixels.
-Negative values are allowed.
+Negative values are not allowed.
 The order is top, bottom, left, right.

       sar
          Storage aspect ratio.